 Oury Clark Chartered Accountants, Oury Clark Solicitors and Arlington Recruitment Ltd (“Oury Clark”, “our”, “we”) are committed to being responsible custodians of the information you provide to us and the information we collect in the course of operating our business.

-Where you use our services, Oury Clark will be the data controller of such information.
+Where you use our services, Oury Clark will be the data controller of and responsible for such information.

 This Privacy Notice does not apply to, and Oury Clark is not responsible for, any third party websites which may be accessible through links from this website.